 Join a community of students whose education and faith will transform tomorrow today.

-All William Jessup University programs are regionally accredited by the WASC Senior College and University Commission.
+All William Jessup University programs are accredited by the WASC Senior College and University Commission.
 Additionally, WJU is a member of the Council for Christian Colleges & Universities and the Evangelical Council for Financial Accountability.

 Chapel is the heartbeat of community worship at William Jessup University.
 Twice a week, we join together as students, faculty, and staff to give glory to God, study His Word, and hear from a broad diversity of speakers/artists from within our community and all over the world!
 Music worship is primarily student-led from our talented pool of student musicians.